History Files

 Map of Paris

-A medieval map of the city of Paris in the tenth century AD, under the rule of the Capetian king, Hugh.
-By this time Paris had declined from its two periods of greatness under the Romans and the Merovingians, but the map clearly shows the importance of the island at the city's heart
+A medieval map of the city of Paris in the tenth century AD under the rule of Hugh Capet, although by this time Paris had declined from its two periods of greatness under the Romans and the Merovingians, although this map clearly shows the importance of the island at the city's heart

 508

 Clovis, king of the Franks, makes Paris his capital.
-The city is forever tied to the Franks from this point forwards, even though the city is allowed to decline under the Carolingian kings of the eighth and ninth centuries.
+The city is forever tied to the Franks from this point forwards, even though it is allowed to decline under the Carolingian kings of the eighth and ninth centuries.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.